An impressive city at the Danube river

 The cloister of the former monastery St. Emmeran.

-Over the Stone Bridge, which is also part of the Way of St. Jacques, the way led me out of the city again to the Danube cycle path further towards Vienna.
+Over the Stone Bridge, which is also part of the Way of St. James, the way led me out of the city again to the Danube cycle path further towards Vienna.

 Already Charlemagne had a wooden bridge built about 100 meters downstream.
 But this bridge has been destroyed again and again by the flood.
 Under the reign of Henry the Proud the construction of the 'Stone Bridge' was started in 1135.